Rapid response to new market opportunities is critical for financial institutions in today's markets.

-Fast and accurate derivatives pricing model development and accelerated execution speeds are crucial for today's derivatives marketplace.
-SciComp Inc. has enhanced SciFinance, its flagship derivatives pricing software, to help quantitative developers further shorten Monte Carlo derivatives pricing model development time and create models with faster execution speeds.
-SciFinance now features support for NVIDIA Tesla 20-series GPUs and CUDA 3.0.
+The derivatives market requires fast model development and accelerated execution speeds for derivatives pricing models.
+SciComp Inc. has enhanced SciFinance, its flagship derivatives pricing software, to help quantitative developers significantly shorten model development time and create models with fast execution speeds.
+SciFinance 5.0 features automatic parallel Monte Carlo code generation and a more concise specification dialect, SciXpress, for PDE (partial differential equation) models.